mttruby/ml-lecture-exercise/README.md

 2. **Create the Conda Environment**

-   Create the environment using the `environment.yml` file:
+   Create the environment (python 3.9 is compatible with torch):

    ```bash
    conda create -n ml-exercise-env python=3.9